Elderjs/docs/elderguide.com/elderjs.md

 // ./src/routes/home/route.js
 module.exports = {
   all: async () => [{ slug: '/' }], // an array of request objects.
-  permalink: async ({ request, settings }) => request.slug, // a function that turns request objects into relative urls.
+  permalink: ({ request, settings }) => request.slug, // a sync function that turns request objects into relative urls.
 };
 ```